evodify/phasing-genomes/README.md

 The pipeline is provided in the file HapCUT_phasing.sh

+Required files:
-Required files: 1) VCF file with samples to phase, 2) VCF file with parental genomes, 3) reference genome in fasta format
+  1) VCF file with samples to phase
+  2) VCF file with parental genomes
+  3) reference genome in fasta format